 But unlike avocados, bananas can be peeled, sliced, frozen, and stored until you need them.
 I freeze chopped bananas in a single layer on a lined baking sheet, then pile them into a zip-top bag and return them to the freezer.

-Frozen banana chunks are perfect for defrosting to make gluten free banana muffins like these and cinnamon swirl banana bread.
+Frozen banana chunks are perfect for defrosting to make muffins like these and our cinnamon swirl banana bread.
 Defrost them on the counter, or in the microwave at 50% power.
 They'll seem to have a lot more liquid than fresh, mashed bananas, but don't drain them!
 Just bake with them as is.

 Frozen banana chunks make lovely n'ice cream.
 If you don't have bananas on hand that are ripe enough for baking, you can try placing them in a paper bag with an apple to trap the ethylene gas that causes natural ripening.